-OCT 8 1000
+OCT 8 1222

 "The Charlatan."

-At the Knickerbocker theatre DeWolf Hopper is nightly prancing about in his atest comic opera characterization, 'The Charlatan.''
+At the Knickerbocker theatre DeWolf Hopper is nightly prancing about in his atest comic opera characterization, 'The Charlatan."
 The opera is pretty as far as costumes and scenery go, but there is little about the music that is of the popular sort.
 A small fortune must have been expended on the mounting of the play, as each of the scenes is a picture of exceeding beauty.
-Mr. Hopper is just as much of a clown as ever, and knows as little about acting as he did when he first started out to exhibit his long and lanky personality in the cap and bells of foolishness and folly.
+Mr. Hopper is just as much of a clown as ever, and is just as much of a clown as ever, and knows as little about acting as he did when he first started out to exhibit his long and lanky personality in the cap and bells of foolishness and folly.
 Mr. Hopper relies on grotesque effects to amuse his auditors, and should consider himself fortunate in possessing physical characteristics that make buffoonery consistent.
-In the star's support ard Mark Price, Alfred Klein, Nella Bergen and Alice Judson.
+In the star's support are Mark Price, Alfred Klein, Nella Bergen and Alice Judson. and Alice Judson.

-Alice Judson.
+F. W. CLAPP.